dogukannn/dogukannn.github.io/_posts/2024/2023-08-24-volumetric-rendering.md

 # Dielectric and Conductor Materials

 For transparent objects, we need to trace a refracted ray from the intersection point in addition to the reflected ray.
 We can calculate the direction of the refracted ray according to Snell's Law.
-After this calculation we need to trace two more rays, however to decide the energy distribution (i.e. which ray carries more light towards the camera) we can use Fresnel equations.
-This equations specify an object's reflections for lights polarization states.
-For refracted rays we also need to calculate attenuation to calculate the absorbtion of the energy inside of a transparent material, we will use Beer's Law for this calculation.
-With all things added, we can output nice looking transparent objects.
+After this calculation we need to trace two more rays, however, to decide the energy distribution (i.e. which ray carries more light toward the camera) we can use Fresnel equations.
+These equations specify an object's reflections for light polarization states.
+For refracted rays we also need to calculate attenuation to calculate the absorption of the energy inside of a transparent material, we will use Beer's Law for this calculation.
+With all things added, we can output nice-looking transparent objects.

 For conductors, we will omit the refracted ray and only use the Fresnel equations for the energy percentage of the reflected ray.